elefant-ai/player2-ai-npc-godot/README.md

 <img width="426" height="322" alt="image" src="https://github.com/user-attachments/assets/702e0382-f84f-4c96-b897-c74063cffa88" />

+You can set the Voice ID to get a custom voice.
+[View all voice IDs here](https://api.player2.game/v1/tts/voices)

 To have more control over the bot's TTS, you can manually create a `Player2TTS` node and assign it to the agent.
 However, a default TTS node is populated automatically at runtime.

 ## Remembering chat history